liferay/liferay-docs/discover/portal/articles/05-document-management/04-using-external-repositories.markdown

 supports storing passwords for the user sessions.

-**Important**: Since authentication with single sign-on (SSO) does not store encrypted passwords in the user sessions, SSO can't be used with the SharePoint Connector app.
+**Important**: Since authentication with single sign-on (SSO) does not store encrypted passwords in the user sessions, SSO can't be used with the Liferay Connector for SharePoint app.

 Let's configure Liferay Portal for what's required in authentication.
 In your [Liferay Home](/discover/deployment/-/knowledge_base/6-2/liferay-home),